jimmyzhng/aispy/README.md

 touch .env
 ```

 This project uses PostgreSQL, so you may use your own database information if you would like.
+By default, the database name is "aispy".

 ```
-DB_HOST=localhost
+DB_HOST=
-DB_USER=labber
+DB_USER=
-DB_PASS=3313
+DB_PASS=
 DB_NAME=aispy
-DB_PORT=5432
+DB_PORT=
 ```

 For our sessions, we have a session key, and a max age.
 I used an arbitrary number for the key, and our max age is set to 60 minutes.